ansdomain/ans-contracts-v3/README.md

 ### SimplePriceOracle

-SimplePriceOracle is a trivial implementation of the pricing oracle for the EthRegistrarController that always returns a fixed price per domain per year, determined by the contract owner.
+SimplePriceOracle is a trivial implementation of the pricing oracle for the ArbRegistrarController that always returns a fixed price per domain per year, determined by the contract owner.

 ### StablePriceOracle